tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 more robust to unimportant changes, like moving variables around, or replacing a complicated expression with something having the same distribution.
-In fact, outside of the basic definitions, $\equiv$ is rarely needed.
+In fact, outside of the basic definitions, $\equiv$ is rarely needed, and $=$ is used instead.

 ### Indistinguishability

 Now, this notion of equality is much too strong.
 It requires games to look exactly the same, even under the scrutiny of an adversary with no limits on their computation time.
-This isn't enough to do very much Cryptography at all.
+There's not a lot of Cryptography which can be done under these constraints.

 We relax this notion by only considering
 "efficient" adversaries.
 These adversaries have a runtime polynomial